margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 Imagine a world where all 7.2 billion people love one another.
 Imagine a world where all 7.2 people quickly forgive.
 The World would resound with light and sound.
+--All the coordinates, every localized place, people look up to the same Sun from different perspectives.
+For 365 days a year, the Sun lights up the Earth like the love that lights up our hearts.
---All the coordinates, every localized place, people look up to the same Sun from different perspectives --People sing with their full hearts and sing their own tunes --I love that 7.2 billion people on Earth look to the same seas from different places, thinking of one another.
+People sing with their full hearts and sing their own tunes.
+I love that 7.2 billion people on Earth look to the same seas from different places, thinking of one another.

 ----------